 The main element for wind power electricity production is a generator.
 Several designs are publicly available online but this one by Ben Rowland on Thingiverse is a perfect example of a 3D printed structure holding copper coils and magnets making it into an axial flux generator.

 Small low power 3 phase A.C. / D.C. generator designed for low energy applications using wind or water power.
 The generator is stackable allowing you to build up a working system of multiple modules to provide the voltage or current required.
 Connecting a module in parallel boosts the current and connecting in series boosts the voltage.

 You can see detailed description of it in following video:

-If you search on Thingiverse or any other 3D model repository you can find several 3D printable generators with different enclosures and power outputs.
-Ofcourse, you will need some rare earth magnets and copper wires which are both available commercially or you can recycle them from old electronics parts.
+If you search on 3D model repositories you can find several 3D printable generators with different enclosures and power outputs.
+Of course, you will need some rare earth magnets and copper wires which are both available commercially or you can recycle them from old electronics parts.